linroger/Wealth-of-Nations/Financial Instruments/Pricing of Financial Instruments/Asset Price Dynamics.md

 ### Compound Rates of Return

 Compound interest rates are calculated by assuming that the principal (initial investment) plus interest is re-invested each period.
 Compounding might be done annually,  semi-annually,  quarterly,  monthly or even daily.
 Assuming the re-investment is done after each period,  the per-period interest rate 7 on the investment satisfies.

 $$(1+r(T))=(1+r)^T.$$

 Now consider dividing up each period into 772 sub-periods each of length $\Delta t$ This is illustrated in Figure 1.
 Then if the compounding is done $7t$ times per period,  the compound interest rate 7 satisfies

 $$(1+r(T))=(1+\frac{r}{n})^{nT}.$$

-For example consider a time period of one-year and suppose an investment of 100 that yields 120 after two years ( $T=2$ ) has a rate of return $r(2)=0.2$ If the interest rate is annualised using annual compounding ( $n=1$ ，T= 2)，then $r=0.09544$ ; with semi-annual compounding ( $n=2$ ， $T=2$ ）the annualised interest rate is $r=0.09327$ ;with quarterly compounding $n=4$ $T=2$ ）the annualised interest rate is $r=0.0922075$ etc
+For example consider a time period of one-year and suppose an investment of 100 that yields 120 after two years ( $T=2$ ) has a rate of return $r(2)=0.2$ If the interest rate is annualised using annual compounding ( $n=1$，T= 2)，then $r=0.09544$ ; with semi-annual compounding ( $n=2$，$T=2$）the annualised interest rate is $r=0.09327$ ;with quarterly compounding $n=4$ $T=2$）the annualised interest rate is $r=0.0922075$ etc

 ![](https://storage.simpletex.cn/view/ffUKgCmdWso8v4tb3oGTFqTNKagSg7q96)